 Are you planning to go birding in Big Sky?
 Bring your binoculars and you might spot some of the most amazing birds in the world.
-Yellowstone National Park is home to approximately 285 species of birds and Montana is home to over 400 species of birds.
-This is a great place to start your Big Year!
+Yellowstone National Park is home to approximately 285 species of birds, and Montana as a whole is home to over 400 species of birds.

-If you're going birding in Big Sky, you're in luck because there are so many different species of birds to see here - and you never know when you might spot your favorite birds.
+If you're going birding in Big Sky, you're in luck, because there are so many different species of birds to see here - and you never know when you might spot one of your favorites.
 Some of our favorite birds include Canada Goose, Wild Turkeys, Bald Eagles, Snowy Owls, Mountain Bluebirds, Peregrine Falcons, Osprey, American Dippers, Trumpeter Swans, and the list goes on.

 Birds are the one creature that can truly enjoy the full experience of Big Sky's big sky.
 We've spotted stunning birds hiking, skiing, driving down the road, rafting the Gallatin River, drinking our morning coffee, and of course in the wildlife paradise of Yellowstone National Park.

-Birds seem to be everywhere around here and that's why birding in Big Sky is so much fun.
-With over 400 species of birds living in Montana, it would be challenging to list every bird species that calls Big Sky county home in this single post.
+Birds seem to be everywhere around here, and that's why birding in Big Sky is so much fun.
+With over 400 species of birds living in Montana, it would be challenging to list every bird species that calls Big Sky county home in a single post.
 Below we highlight the types of birds in Montana based on Mt.gov's Montana Field Guides.

 Mountain Bluebird - Steve Byland | Shutterstock